NikolaPlusEqual/GoogleAppsScriptFilters/README.md

  Every GoogleAppsScriptFilters function has two additional parameters: rng and col
  rng parameter represents the range which function takes,
- col parameter represents the column in which criteria will be applied.
+ col parameter represents the column in which filtering criteria will be applied.